Discover Log Shipping: 10 Best Practices

 High Maintenance of SQL Server Agent Jobs

-Log Shipping relies largely on SQL Server Agent jobs.
+It relies mainly on SQL Server Agent jobs.
 If these jobs fail or cease unexpectedly, they might interrupt the entire LS process, necessitating close monitoring and maintenance.

 Limited to SQL Server instances